Compost It! Composting service now available to all residents.

 Replacement charcoal filters for compost bins now available!

 We’re pleased to announce that replacement charcoal filters are now available at The Old Barn Community Centre.
-The cost is $4 including tax for a pack of three filters and can be purchased at the front desk.
+The cost is $5 plus applicable taxes for a pack of three filters and can be purchased at the front desk.